turingschool/try-turing/popup-lite-brite/index.md

 <br><br>

 ## Zoom Tools and Introductions
-- Reactions - Raise your hand if a friend or family member recommended Turing to you!
+- Reactions - Have you ever written JavaScript code before?
 - Chat - Would you rather have a professional chef or housekeeper?
-- Intros - name, pronouns, location, why you are here!
+- Unmute - Introduce yourself!
+Please share your name, pronouns, location, and why you are here!

 ## Programming Languages We Will Use